PythonRSAS/pythonrsas.github.io/_posts/2024-03-08-1-Multiple-facet-plot-for-driver-analysis.md

 # Plotting all the (important) drivers in one figure
 Does my model result make sense?
-We check, and usually we check both the largest (most important) companies, and we check randomly.
+We have to check, and usually we check both the largest (most important) companies, and randomly.
 Let's start with following a simple exmaple from seaborn.
 As my models are on credit ratings forecast based on various point in time scenarios, I am focusing on line plots.

 !(multi facet line plot)[https://seaborn.pydata.org/_images/faceted_lineplot.png]